 The Lady in the orange T Shirt was called Miss Gloria, she said

 that I could see her when I wanted.
-She gave me to a man called Mr. Johnson
+She gave me to a man called

-the Police said Granny had died but they were looking for the
+them the Police said Granny had died but they were looking for the

 others.
 Another younger staff member said she heard they were all

 washed away and said "accept her sympathy, the Lord is

 that must be a mistake and at that moment I felt rather weak not